ankur-j-org/guardian/README.md

  ```

- The guardian uses a logical **short circut or** on the both the authenticator class.
+ The guardian uses a logical **short circut OR** on the both the authenticator class.

  `app/views.py`